 Every child has a right to a free public education that works for them, even if they have a disability.
 Learn how to make sure that your child gets the educational support they need.

 All public and charter school systems offer support services for kids who need them.
-These are call Special Education services.
+These are called special education services.
 If they qualify, children from age 3-22 have a right to get these services to support their education.

 It can be a tough process to make sure that your child gets what they need.
 We’ll tell you how to connect with the school system, see if your child qualifies, and get set up with the right kinds of educational supports.